GPGamer98/Repetition-Checker/README.md

 ### Manual way
 You'll need to do these steps:

+#### Windows
 - Go to the latest release
 - Download and open the ZIP file named "CogitoErgoVet-windows-amd64.zip"
 - Extract the EXE file in it and put it wherever you want

+#### Linux
+- Go to the latest release
+- Download and open the ZIP file named "CogitoErgoVet-linux-amd64.zip"
+- Extract the file in it and put it wherever you want

 ## Usage